"Caution is appropriate. Preparedness is appropriate. Panic is not."

 Put everything in a plastic jar, make soapy water with studs.
 Close the lid and shake it for 20 seconds.
 Let it sit for a minute or two just in case and shake it intermittently.
 Empty the jar and let your jewelry air dry.

-Can long hair more likely to get you sick?
+Can long hair be more likely to get you sick?
 YES!
 Longer hair has a much greater surface area to attract more viruses and air pollution, not to mention it absorbs more cigarette smoke.
-Research suggests that 30cm or 11 inches of hair growth on an average woman is equal to 5 times increase in surface area relative to the body.
+Research suggests that 30cm or 11 inches of hair growth on an average woman is equal to a five times increase in surface area relative to the body.
 Besides, the scary fact is various kinds of viruses and bacteria will remain on the hair for quite some time.
 Research findings suggest that 90% of Staph (food poisoning) remained on the hair after an hour and reduced to 10% after 3 hours.
 Pseudomonas Aeruginosa, the leading cause of pneumonia in hospitalized patients with weakened immune systems.
 These bacteria find our hair to be an optimal breeding ground because they love the 37C - 98.6F body temperature.
 It's like paradise to them!
 Would resorting to our good o' l shampoo be the solution?… Not really, because shampoos are not meant to be "anti-bacterial."
 It may only get rid of 60% of Staph Aureus and 40% of Pseudomonas Aeruginosa.
 I have found no data regarding the elimination of the actual flu virus.
 Still, whether you've walked into a room where those infectious droplets remain suspended in the air, or you've touched your hair with your hands that grabbed onto a railing on the bus subsequently held by an infected person, those germs will get stuck in your hair.

 What is the solution?
 Cover your hair if you would be in close contact with people.
 Skip the shampoo and wash your hair with soap and water.
 You can use conditioner after and style as usual.